purewaltzan/Cell-society-Tomography/README.md

 1:single cell RNA-seq or any other high-dimensional data fitting Poisson's distribution 2:the feature number of samples fit to normal distribution 3:Deep sequencing (average feature number is more than 4000)

+1.4 Package installation
+Download all files in https://github.com/purewaltzan/Cell-society-Tomography/.
+Set path to this folder in MATLAB

 2 User guide
 2.1 Data prepareretion